 How Is Cryotherapy Used for Prostate Cancer?

-Reviewed by: HU Medical Review Board | Last reviewed: December 2023 | Last updated: February 2024
+Reviewed by: HU Medical Review Board | Last reviewed: March 2026 | Last updated: March 2026

-Cryotherapy, also called cryosurgery or cryoablation, is a non-surgical treatment option that uses freezing cold temperatures to kill cancer cells.
-Cryotherapy is less invasive than surgery and typically has a shorter recovery process.
 Cryotherapy may not be as effective when compared to radiation for advanced tumors.
-Cryotherapy can be used as a primary treatment option for localized prostate cancer, however, it can also be used for recurrent cancer that has not spread beyond the prostate.
+Cryotherapy can be used as a primary treatment option for localized prostate cancer, however, it can also be used for recurrent cancer that has not spread beyond the prostate.1,2

 What is cryotherapy?

-Cryotherapy is performed under anesthesia and can often be performed as an outpatient procedure (meaning the treated individual can go home the same day).
 The procedure utilizes several needles or hollow probes through the area between the anus and the scrotum.
 These probes are inserted using transrectal ultrasound (TRUS) guidance, meaning that the physician performing the procedure will use real-time images to make sure the probes are being inserted into the right location.
-Once inside the body, these images will further guide the probes to make sure the physician is treating the correct location as precisely as possible.
+Once inside the body, these images will further guide the probes to make sure the physician is treating the correct location as precisely as possible.1,2

-Freezing gas, typically argon gas, is circulated through the probes to freeze the cells that the probes are touching, as well as others nearby.
-A whole-gland cryotherapy procedure will aim to destroy the entire prostate gland, including the cancer cells, where focal cryotherapy, a newer technique, will aim to treat a small subsection of the prostate where the cancer cells reside.
 It may be necessary to clear the bowels prior to the procedure using an enema.
 Additionally, to protect the urethra (the tube that carries urine out of the body) from freezing and losing function, warm salt water is circulated through it via a catheter during the entirety of the procedure.
-After the procedure, this catheter will typically remain in place for a few weeks, to ensure full emptying of the bladder during recovery.
+After the procedure, this catheter will typically remain in place for a few weeks, to ensure full emptying of the bladder during recovery.1,2

 Advancements in ultrasound guidance and other techniques and tools used for this procedure have reduced the occurrence of serious side effects greatly.
-However, there is still a chance of developing some of the following issues post-procedure:
+However, there is still a chance of developing some of the following issues post-procedure:1,2

 - Swelling of the procedure area, including the penis or scrotum